corinnewalsh/VirusFeatures/README.md

-# VirusFeatures
+# chervil
-A detection algorithm for endogenous retro-viral expression features that correspond to previous viral infection.
+A detection algorithm for human endogenous retroviral expression features that correspond to viral infection.

-##What is the problem?

-##Why should we solve it?
+## What is chervil?
+Human endogenous retroviral (hERV) elements are typically latent in the human genome.
+However, previous work suggests that transcription of certain hERVs is activated upon new viral infection.
+In an exploratory effort to develop novel diagnostic tools for pre-symptomatic or historic infection detection, #chervil uses short read expression data (e.g. RNA-seq) to identify hERVs that are up-regulated concurrently or historically with specific viral infections.

-##Overview Diagram of Workflow
+## Overview Diagram of Workflow

-##How to use
+## How to use

-##Install Instructions:
+## Install Instructions

+## Testing